A limited liability company (LLC) is a business structure formed to protect the personal assets of its owners from liability.

 If the company has a loss for the year, the owner can deduct it from their personal income.

-In multi-member LLC, for example, an LLC has two owners with a 50-50 share ownership split; each owner is responsible for half of the profits paid in taxes.
+In a multi-member LLC, for example, an LLC has two owners with a 50-50 share ownership split; each owner is responsible for half of the profits paid in taxes.

 Each owner may also claim half of the credits and tax deductions that the LLC qualifies for and deduct half of its losses.